Visit the Living With PBC YouTube page

 Susan

-Year diagnosed with PBC: 2013
+• Year diagnosed with PBC: 2013

 My name is Susan, but everyone calls me Sue.
 My husband and I live in a small town about 2 hours from Boston, and our kids, who are 30 and 32 years old, live close by.
 I have primary biliary cirrhosis* (PBC).

-*Interview conducted in March 2015, before the widespread adoption of the term “primary biliary cholangitis.”
+*Interview conducted in March 2015, before the widespread adoption of the term "primary biliary cholangitis.”
+The previous term “primary biliary cirrhosis” led some people to believe PBC was alcohol related.
+The current name is more medically accurate and less likely to cause misunderstanding.

 Unfortunately, my diagnosis happened as a result of a really sad event in my life.
 At the age of 74, my vibrant and energetic mother woke up one day and noticed that her stomach looked bloated.
 Four months later, she was gone.
 Her death from ovarian cancer was a huge shock to me and, after she passed, I decided that I wanted to make sure my kids were provided for in case something should ever happen to me.

 So I went to my doctor and was referred to a gastroenterologist for follow-up tests that led to a diagnosis of PBC.
 The insurance company had denied my coverage based on elevated LFTs.
 At the time, I didn’t even know what that stood for.
-The specialist explained that it stood for liver function tests, and that one of the things they test for is called alkaline phosphatase (ALP).
+The specialist explained that it stood for “liver function tests," and that one of the things they test for is called alkaline phosphatase (ALP).

 I couldn’t believe I had been denied coverage—I have always been really healthy.
 I’ve never smoked, I don’t drink—it didn’t make sense.